microcredencial-ai-accelerators/ai-accelerators/docs/01_tensorflow.md

-# # Neural Networl definition and training with Python and TensorFlow
+# # Neural Network definition and training with Python and TensorFlow
 ## [Back to index](index.md)

 Requirements: